 Is Your Horse Underweight?

-Body Condition Scoring is a way to estimate the amount of body fat (subcutaneous adipose tissue) that your horse has.
-The scale evaluates a horse’s condition by looking at six specific points on the body and assessing fat deposition.
+The Henneke Body Condition Scoring Scale evaluates a horse’s condition by looking at six specific points on the body and assessing fat deposition.
+Horses are considered underweight if they have a body condition of 4/9 or less.

 Underweight horses will be classified as one of the following: